 I’m a writer, editor, and teacher in Boston.
 I like to think about books and ideas, knowledge and language, education and learning.
 I’m broadly interested in intellectual and cultural history across the sciences and humanities.

 After college, I developed a private tutoring practice and spent four months as an editorial intern at Boston Review.
-I rejoined the magazine as a staff editor from 2013 to 2017; I worked on a wide range of writing, from book reviews and literary and cultural criticism to fiction, poetry, and long-form essays on politics, philosophy, economics, science, and culture.
+I rejoined the magazine as an assistant and associate editor from 2013 to 2017, and then again in 2018 as senior editor; I work on a wide range of writing, from book reviews and literary and cultural criticism to fiction, poetry, and long-form essays on politics, philosophy, economics, science, and culture.
 I also served as the in-house editor of BR’s books series with MIT Press; I’ve edited three books of nonfiction and co-edited a chapbook of poetry.
-I now offer freelance nonfiction editing for both general and technical audiences.
+I offer freelance nonfiction editing for both general and technical audiences.